ariannamethod/karl/README.md

 Function `interpret_code` detects whether input is a path or inline snippet and routes it to analysis or free‑form chat.
 For drafting, `generate_code` returns either a short textual snippet or a full file when the answer exceeds Telegram’s length limits.
 This dual interface allows Indiana to act as a miniature pair‑programmer inside any chat thread.

+After each analysis or draft, the coder streams its raw suggestion through `utils/genesis2.py`.
+Genesis2 cross‑references the code against Indiana's accumulated artefacts, appending terse field notes about algorithmic complexity, naming conventions, or latent edge cases.
+The result is a final snippet accompanied by an intuition‑laced commentary, ensuring that even routine refactors carry a touch of archaeological insight.

 ⸻